 Task for concept concretization

-In November 2020, the Board of Trustees, as the highest body of the LIAG, deliberated on the basis of these recommendations and decided on a precise elaboration of the concept by the management level of the LIAG in discussion with the Scientific Advisory Board.
-The Board of Trustees will then discuss the concept on March 25, 2021.
-Furthermore, Prof. Dr. Manfred Frechen will provisionally continue as head of the Institute from November 4, 2020.
+In November 2020, the Governing Board deliberated on the basis of these recommendations and decided on a precise elaboration of the concept by the management level of the LIAG in discussion with the Scientific Advisory Board.
+The Governing Board will then discuss the concept on March 25, 2021.
+Furthermore, Prof. Dr. Manfred Frechen will continue as Acting Director of the Institute from November 4, 2020.
 Prof. Dr. Gerald Gabriel will be his deputy.

 Since the 1st January 2020, the Leibniz Institute for Applied Geophysics is no longer part of the Leibniz Association.
 However, the state of Lower Saxony still regards LIAG as an important part of the national research landscape.
 It considers both the methodological and scientific competence as well as the consulting services of the institute in connection with current social, economic and environmental policy issues concerning the exploration and use of the underground to be indispensable.
 As the joint federal and state funding will end at the beginning of 2023, the state of Lower Saxony will take over the financing.
 By implementing the recommendations from the last evaluation, including those from the “Future LIAG” workshop, the institute is aiming to rejoin the Leibniz Association as soon as possible.